Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Introduction

-In this study, we answer the following two research questions: \\ \textbf{RQ1:} Can we improve the contextual congruence of the representations of multimodal content by incorporating external knowledge while learning to unveil subtle cross-modal semantic relationships? \\ \textbf{RQ2:} Do more contextually congruent representations help the model obtain more consistent and reliable predictive performance for the success of multimodal marketing campaigns?
+\textbf{RQ1:} Can we enhance the cross-modal contextual congruence of the representations of multimodal content by incorporating external knowledge by learning to unveil subtle cross-modal semantic relationships?

+\textbf{RQ2:} Do more contextually congruent representations help the models obtain more consistent and reliable predictive performance for the multimodal crowdfunding campaign success?

-Our technical approach incorporates an external commonsense Knowledge Graph (KG) (e.g., ConceptNet) to learn knowledge-infused multimodal representations of the data.
-We first take pairs of images and text from our dataset and generate embeddings using text and image encoders (i.e., via LLMs, LVMs).
-To query the KG, we generate captions for images using BLIP \cite{li2022blip}.
-Then, we retrieve the most similar concepts from ConceptNet based on semantic search.
-We train knowledge graph embedding (KGE) models to generate representations of the resulting concepts.
+Our approach enhances the cross-modal contextual congruence of representations from \emph{compact VLMs} for crowdfunding campaigns by incorporating an external Knowledge Graph (KG) (e.g., ConceptNet).
+As contextual congruence is defined as the association between multiple cues from various modalities (see Section \ref{sec:prelim}), we utilize ConceptNet, a commonsense KG with rich semantic knowledge of the world, to synthesize these diverse multimodal cues in a way that mirrors human cognitive processes.
+In this work, we first generated embeddings of image-text pairs from our dataset using text (e.g., language models) and image encoders (e.g., LVMs).
+Then, the captions for images were generated using BLIP \cite{li2022blip} to query the KG.
+We utilize semantic search to retrieve the most relevant concepts from ConceptNet and learn KG embeddings (KGEs) to represent these concepts.
 Initially, we learn multimodal data representations using bidirectional transformers.
-These representations are then fused with the KGEs through a linear and a multi-head cross-attention layer.
+These representations are then fused with the KGEs through a fusion mechanism involving linear and multi-head cross-attention layers, resulting in enhanced knowledge-infused multimodal representations.
+By integrating external knowledge into the multimodal learning process, our approach aims to better capture the holistic meaning inherent in crowdfunding campaign content, ultimately improving the predictive performance of compact VLMs.